MISP/misp-rfc/misp-galaxy-format/raw.md

 ## values

 The values array contains one or more JSON objects which represents all the possible values in the galaxy.
-The JSON object contains three fields: value description and meta.
+The JSON object contains four fields: value, description, uuid and meta.
 The value is represented as a string and **MUST** be present.
 The description is represented as a string and **SHOULD** be present.
 The meta or metadata is represented as a JSON list and **SHOULD** be present.
+The uuid represents the Universally Unique IDentifier (UUID) [@!RFC4122] of the value reference.
+The uuid **SHOULD** can be present and **MUST** be preserved.

 ## meta